 Approximately 18 million of these were existing plans renewed after January 2005 and about 4.5 million were new policies bought from January 2005 onwards.
 They were mis sold if:

-You didn't realise the plan was being offered by CPP, a third party
+You did not realise the plan was being offered by CPP, a third party

-You weren't aware you were already covered by the bank's own anti-fraud policies
+You were not aware you were already covered by the bank's own anti-fraud policies

 Your bank told you it was an essential purchase